 The Diocese affirms the sacramental and preaching ministry of women and men; rejoicing that women and men are called by God to ministry as laity, deacons, priests and bishops.

 The Diocesan Synod in 2018 expressed apology for the way LGBTIQA+ people had been treated.

 In 2019, the Diocesan Synod voted to affirm the blessing of same-sex relationships in a 60:40 vote.
-This has not come into effect as it is a matter before the Appellate Tribunal of the Anglican Church of Australia.
+In 2020, the Appellate Tribunal of the Anglican Church of Australia confirmed that this was not inconsistent with the Fundamental Declarations and Ruling Principles of the Anglican Church of Australia.

 The way we use our resources

 We have financial and physical resources because of the generosity of people in the present and the past.
 All that we have comes from God and belongs to God.